 3Cool Storage

-You’ll need a cold space like a garage, shed, cold cellar, or unheated greenhouse or basement that does not dip below freezing.
-It’s the soil temperature that matters and you can measure that with any simple kitchen thermometer like this one with a probe.
+Youโll need a cold space like a garage, shed, cold cellar, or unheated greenhouse or basement that does not dip below freezing.
+A good range is 34 to 40ยฐF (2 to 4ยฐC).

 To get started, clean up your potted geraniums by removing dead, damaged, moldy, diseased parts, and cutting the entire plant back by one-third to one-half.